ecoiahq/content-ops-starter/content/pages/creative-services.md

           textAlign: center
     subtitle: ''
     text: >+
-      <div style="text-align: left">Our business services are centred around key
-      areas including business plan development, brand and impact strategy, business development, grant writing, and CSR reporting.
-We work closely with you to refine your brand, build strategic partnerships, secure funding, and implement actionable strategies that align with your social and environmental goals.
-With a strong foundation in strategic thinking and a focus on measurable results, we deliver tailored solutions that help your organisation succeed and grow in today’s competitive landscape.</div>
+      <div style="text-align: left">We provide high-impact creative solutions
+      that bring your brand’s mission to life.
+From **video production** and **animation** to **graphic design** and **photography**, we create visually engaging content that captures attention and drives results.
+      Whether you need compelling **campaign imagery**, eye-catching **infographics**, or professional **podcast production**, our team crafts tailor-made solutions that align with your mission.
+We combine creativity with strategy to produce content that resonates with your audience and amplifies your social and environmental impact.</div>

     actions: []
     colors: bg-light-fg-dark